maplibre/flutter-maplibre-gl/README.md

 ## Map Styles

-Map styles can be supplied by setting the `styleString` in the `MaplibreMap` constructor.
+Map styles can be supplied by setting the `styleString` in the `MapLibreMap` constructor.
 The following formats are supported:

 1. Passing the URL of the map style.
 This should be a custom map style served